K1Abhi/book-store-demo/README.md

 # Demo Application: BookStore App services on K8S
-# Adding a comment to the readme file doing it again baka
+# Adding a comment to the readme file doing it again Vaishnavi
 Follows micro-services approach.
 Run locally using docker-compose and traefik as loadbalancer/proxy; and on Kubernetes (DigitalOcean Managed).

 > ## Announcement: Course on Kubernetes